NickJAllen/java-helpers.nvim/README.md

 ## **✨ Features**

-* **Ability to jump to any Java stack trace line in a printed Java stack trace (for example in a debug output console)
+* Ability to jump to any Java stack trace line in a printed Java stack trace (for example in a debug output console)
-* **Quickly navigate up and down the Java stack trace
+* Quickly navigate up and down or to the top or bottom of the Java stack trace
 * **Automatic Package Detection:** Intelligent determination of the correct package declaration based on standard Maven/Gradle source directories (src/main/java, src/test/java, etc.) and the current file path.
 * **Context-Aware Creation:** Works from a regular buffer, or while selecting a directory in file explorers like **Neo-tree** or **Oil.nvim**.
 * **Template-Based:** Ships with built-in templates for common Java types (Class, Interface, Enum, Record, Annotation, Abstract Class).